Large Language Models and Impossible Language Acquisition: "False Promise" or an Overturn of our Current Perspective towards AI: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Our findings indicate an intrinsic preference for natural languages among GPT-2 small models, empirically falsifying Chomsky's criticism of ChatGPT.
-We have found numerous pieces of evidence to back up the argument, including lower loss values and perplexities in the control group compared to that in experimental groups, where models are forced to learn impossible languages.
+Our findings provide descriptive evidence that GPT-2 small models exhibit differential learning efficiency between natural and certain impossible language conditions, consistent with the hypothesis that transformer architectures harbor inductive biases favoring natural language structure.
+Under the small SVO dataset, both the parity negation and reversed conditions showed substantially higher loss values than the natural condition (1.96--2.25$\times$ ratios).
+On BabyLM, only the reversed condition retained a clear descriptive gap (loss ratio 1.26--1.33$\times$), while parity negation produced nearly equivalent performance (ratio 0.97--1.04$\times$).
+LSTM models, in contrast, showed minimal descriptive differences across all conditions on both datasets.
+These observations must be interpreted with the important caveat that all experiments were conducted with a single training run per condition ($n=1$), limiting our analysis to descriptive comparisons.

-Chomsky's critique claims an unsupported incapability for LLMs to distinguish natural languages and impossible ones.
-This is an argument on account of certain theories on language competence in the Chomskyan school, which have long been taken for granted.
-Specifically, our conclusions invite readers to reconsider the PoSA in the context of AI.
+Chomsky's critique claims an unsupported incapability for LLMs to distinguish natural languages from impossible ones.
+This argument is grounded in certain theories within the Chomskyan school of linguistic competence, which have often been accepted without scrutiny.
+The descriptive evidence we present, limited as it is, invites readers to reconsider the PoSA in the context of AI: GPT-2 small models appear to learn natural languages more efficiently than at least some classes of impossible languages, while LSTM models show no such pattern.
+This dissociation suggests that architectural properties, rather than any inherent limitation of statistical learning, may determine whether a model manifests linguistic inductive biases.

 The logical flaws in PoSA are not the only reason for us to suggest a possible paradigm shift.
 We propose a methodological transformation from the old nativist opinion to a functional and empirical one, because it is a more scientific approach.
-It involves renowned psychological and philosophical foundations, but does not require long-drawn debates.
-Within this perspective, the theoretical basement is only for clarification, not for any unnecessary metaphysical presuppositions.
+This perspective involves established psychological and philosophical foundations, but does not require long-drawn debates.
+Within it, the theoretical basement serves only for clarification, not for unnecessary metaphysical presuppositions.

+We note several important limitations of the current study.
+We cannot test our code on other mainstream models nor with larger training budgets due to restrictions of resources and time.
+Most critically, each experimental condition was run with only a single random seed, which precludes formal statistical inference.
+We report descriptive metrics, bootstrap-based within-run confidence intervals, and effect size ratios, but emphasize that these statistics cannot substitute for between-run variability obtained through multiple independent seeds.
+Subsequent studies with $\ge 5$ seeds per condition are needed to establish the reliability of the observed patterns.
+Additionally, the impossible languages in use are based on only a couple of transformations applied exclusively to English, leaving the generality of these findings across languages and transformation types an open question.